realtechsolutions/fsms/contentFiles/terms.md

 Result to be achieved.

 30.  ##### Operational prerequisite programme (OPRP)
-Control measure essential to control a significant hazard where measurement or observation confirms effectiveness.
+Control measure or combination of control measures applied to prevent or reduce a significant food safety hazard to an acceptable level, and where action criterion and measurement or observation enable effective control of the process and/or product.

 31.  ##### Organization
-Person or group with responsibilities and authority to achieve objectives.
+Person or group of people that has its own functions with responsibilities, authorities and relationships to achieve its objectives.

 32.  ##### Outsource
-Use of an external organization to perform part of a function or process.
+Make an arrangement where an external organization performs part of an organization's function or process.

 33.  ##### Performance
 Measurable result.

 34.  ##### Policy
-Intentions and direction of an organization as formally expressed by top management.
+Intentions and direction of an organization as formally expressed by its top management.

 35.  ##### Prerequisite programme (PRP)
-Basic conditions and activities needed to maintain a hygienic environment.
+Basic conditions and activities that are necessary within the organization and throughout the food chain to maintain food safety.

 36.  ##### Process
-Set of activities that transform inputs into outputs.
+Set of interrelated or interacting activities which transforms inputs to outputs.

 37.  ##### Product
-Output of a process.
+Output that is a result of a process.

 38.  ##### Requirement
-Need or expectation that is stated, implied or obligatory.
+Need or expectation that is stated, generally implied or obligatory.

 39.  ##### Risk
 Effect of uncertainty.

 40.  ##### Significant food safety hazard
-Hazard requiring control to ensure food safety.
+Food safety hazard, identified through the hazard assessment, which needs to be controlled by control measures.

 41.  ##### Top management
-Group or person directing and controlling the organization at the highest level.
+Person or group of people who directs and controls an organization at the highest level.

 42.  ##### Traceability
-Ability to track the history, movement or location of an item.
+Ability to follow the history, application, movement and location of an object through specified stage(s) of production, processing and distribution.

 43.  ##### Update
-Activity to ensure current and relevant information is applied.
+Immediate and/or planned activity to ensure application of the most recent information.

 44.  ##### Validation
-Evidence showing that a control measure will effectively control a hazard.
+Obtaining evidence that a control measure (or combination of control measures) will be capable of effectively controlling the significant food safety hazard.

 45.  ##### Verification
-Confirmation that requirements have been fulfilled.
+Confirmation, through the provision of objective evidence, that specified requirements have been fulfilled.